 Also, showing up is truly ninety percent of the game.
 If you don’t show up, you can’t practice, and practice makes life better.
 Driving, loving, standing up for oneself, shaving, making a pie, arguing, squeezing out a baby, taking vitamins, making a bed, playing fair, writing sentences, breathing, or doing a load of laundry, everything gets better, less terrifying, with practice.

-Mastery of anything is an illusion or a lie, but we do become more proficient with age.
+Mastery of anything seems an illusion or a lie, but we do become more proficient with age.
 We have more tools and have fumbled through more scenarios.
-But, the unknowns, surprises, and bumps are still there once the little people have moved out or the skin starts sliding off your skull.
+But, the unknowns, surprises, and bumps are still there once the little people have moved out or the skin starts sliding off the skull.
 All we can do at any age is show up and try again.

 My thoughts from the laundry room.
 Kick a Leg Out.